jeffpar/pcjs.v1/_posts/2018-05-27-somebody-put-a-spell-on-me.md

 for examples for old software that used the CP/M-style "CALL 5" interface to DOS, instead of (or in addition to) the "INT 21h" interface.

-Here was a prime example, [SPELL.COM](#break-the-spell), just sitting in my "Inbox" for 30 years.
+Here was a prime example, [SPELL.COM](#break-the-spell), that I had found 30 years ago and completely forgotten about.

 And what about that `A20` program, you ask?
 I found a copy of that, too.
 The `PRO386` was probably the cheap 80386-based PC clone I had bought in 1987, which had a few issues running OS/2.
 Hence this utility, which apparently